Karthi736/AI-Based-Transformer-Health-Monitoring-System/README.md

 # Industrial Transformer Health Monitoring SCADA System

-A real-time transformer health monitoring and preventive protection system built using ESP32, sensors, Firebase, and an industrial-style SCADA web dashboard.
+A real-time transformer health monitoring and preventive protection system developed using ESP32, sensors, Firebase, and a web-based industrial SCADA dashboard.

 The system continuously monitors transformer operating parameters, evaluates transformer health, classifies risk levels, activates preventive protection during critical conditions, and provides remote monitoring through a SCADA dashboard.

 ---

-## 📌 Project Overview
+## 1. Project Overview

 Transformers are critical components in electrical power systems.
-Abnormal temperature, excessive loading, and other operating conditions can affect transformer performance and reliability.
+Abnormal temperature, excessive loading, and other operating conditions can affect transformer performance, reliability, and operational safety.

-This project provides a smart monitoring approach using an ESP32-based edge controller.
+The Industrial Transformer Health Monitoring SCADA System provides a smart monitoring and preventive protection approach using an ESP32-based edge controller.

-The ESP32 collects transformer condition parameters, processes the data, calculates a health score, determines the risk level, and activates preventive protection when critical conditions are detected.
+The ESP32 collects transformer condition parameters, processes the collected data, calculates a health score, determines the corresponding risk level, and activates preventive protection when critical conditions are detected.

 The monitoring data is transmitted through Wi-Fi to Firebase and visualized through a web-based SCADA dashboard.